 Islay Whisky Distillery Tours

-They have a set-up that’s a little more polished than the other distilleries and the coastline is lovely in either direction so you can go for a good walk afterwards.
-Perfect for blowing out the cobwebs and clearing whisky-infused brains.
+They have a set-up that’s a little more polished than the other distilleries and the coastline is lovely in either direction, so you can go for a good walk afterwards, which is perfect for blowing out the cobwebs and clearing whisky-infused brains.

-- Port Ellen on the southeast corner of the island.
+- Port Ellen is on the southeast corner of the island.

-- Port Askaig on the northeast corner of the island.
+- Port Askaig is on the northeast corner of the island.

-- Port Charlotte on the northwest corner of the island.
+- Port Charlotte is on the northwest corner of the island.

-- Bowmore near the centre of the island.
+- Bowmore is near the centre of the island.

 Ardbeg Distillery Tour